 Rajah & Tann

-Rajah & Tann is one of Singapore’s leading full-service firms, founded in 1955.
+Rajah & Tann, founded in 1955, is one of Singapore’s leading full-service firms.
 The roots of the international arbitration practice go back to 1999, when Sundaresh Menon (who went on to become Singapore’s attorney general and is now chief justice) and Chong Yee Leong worked on a case in Bangkok.
 Other cases swiftly followed and the pair worked in Hong Kong, Thailand, Indonesia, India, Malaysia and Sri Lanka over the next four years.

 In 2003, the entire group moved laterally to Jones Day, with Menon taking the role of head of international arbitration for Asia.
-However, the prodigal lawyers returned between 2006 and 2007, equipped with new international know-how and experience of arbitrations in London, Paris and Geneva.
+However, the team returned 2006 and 2007, equipped with new international know-how and experience of arbitrations in London, Paris and Geneva.
 It was at this point that Rajah & Tann created a stand-alone arbitration practice, led by Chong Yee Leong.

 It says it regards its main competitors for high-end and complex arbitration work not as other Singapore firms, but international firms in the United Kingdom and United States.